pluggdapps/tayra/README.rst

 What is Tayra template ?
 ========================

-Tayra templating is a full-featured abstract markup language used to describe web-documents.
+Tayra template language is a full-featured abstract markup language used to describe web-documents.
 It is primarily inspired from `mako-templates <http://www.makotemplates.org/>`_ and `HAML <http://haml-lang.com/>`_ (especially the indentation based markup definitions).
 Although it is young and relatively a new kid among